Not sure what Ward you're in? Check out this map.

 - This requires a minimum of 2 business days – see the “off-hour inspections policy“ for additional information and the “off-hour inspection application”.

 - These services can be requested through the OneStopPGH portal or counter.
+Please see the following guide which explains account permissions within OneStopPGH including who can and cannot request inspections.

 - Submission of all close-out documents (special inspection reports, statement of compliance, test certificates and record of completion) is required.Failure to provide these documents will result in a failed inspection.